arm-university/Rapid-Embedded-Education-Kit/Materials/Module_10/README.md

 The lecture slides relevant to this section are listed below.

+For the lab notes on this module, please click see [here](./Lab.md)

 | Lecture | Description |
 | - | - |
 | 10 | [ Real-time operating systems](./Module_10.pptx) |